Scripter17/jwBulkDOM/README.md

 }
 ```
 Note: The event will trigger once for every element.

+***

+`jwBulkRemoveEventListener` works as you'd expect and takes the same input format, but it will only work if the event listener in question is *not* an anonymous function.

 ## Function Evaluation
 Sometimes you want to apply slightly different modifications to multiple elements, well, with the `ef` input you can do that! `ef` stands for `Evaluate Function`, and if it's true then any functions in the input values will be evaluated before being applied!\